Drugs A - Z

 - esophagus, stomach, or intestine problems, like acid reflux or GERD

 - problems swallowing

-- problems sitting or standing
+- problems sitting or standing for 30 minutes

 - an unusual or allergic reaction to alendronate, other medicines, foods, dyes, or preservatives